scalacenter/scalafix/website/src/main/tut/docs/developers/glossary.md

 {:toc}

 ## Rule
-A rule is a small program/function that can produce diffs.
+A rule is a small program/function that can analyze your code, report messages and automatically fix problems.
 To implement a rule, you extend the [Rule](https://github.com/scalacenter/scalafix/blob/master/scalafix-core/src/main/scala/scalafix/rule/Rule.scala) class.